yuzu-emu/yuzu-emu.github.io/site/content/entry/ldn-is-here/index.md

 We will be working to polish this feature and make this available to the Mainline builds soon.

 <article class="message has-text-weight-semibold"><div class="message-body"><p>
-If you're using the yuzu installer, you'll automatically be updated to the latest build.<br> If you're <b>not</b> using the yuzu installer, please download it from our <a href= https://yuzu-emu.org/downloads/>Download</a> page. <br>
+If you're using the yuzu installer, you'll automatically be updated to the latest build.<br>
+If you're <b>not</b> using the yuzu installer, please download it from our <a href= https://yuzu-emu.org/downloads/>Download</a> page. <br>
 <br>
-We highly recommend using our installer to always stay up-to-date on both Mainline and Early Access builds.
+We highly recommend using our installer to always stay up to date on both Mainline and Early Access builds.
 </p></div></article>

 ## Local Wireless (LDN) Multiplayer

 yuzu's Local Wireless multiplayer (LDN) differs a little bit when compared to the Nintendo Switch.
 The Switch console uses the `LDN` service to scan for other Switch consoles using Wi-Fi and connects all players.
-Here, one player would act as the `host` and all others would connect to the host.
+Here, one player would act as the `host` and all others would connect to it.

 yuzu, on the other hand, employs virtual rooms to allow players to create and join game lobbies within said rooms.
 Since this emulates the Switch's ability to do local wireless multiplayer, it does NOT rely on Nintendo’s servers and does NOT require a Nintendo Account.